barryclark/jekyll-now/_posts/2022-01-03-illustrated-retrieval-transformer.md

 The last few years saw the rise of Large Language Models (LLMs) -- machine learning models that rapidly improve how machines process and generate language.
 Some of the highlights since 2017 include:

-*   The original [Transformer](/illustrated-transformer/) breaks previous performance record for machine translation
+*   The original [Transformer](/illustrated-transformer/) breaks previous performance records for machine translation.
 * [BERT](/illustrated-bert/) popularizes the pre-training then finetuning process, as well as Transformer-based contextualized word embeddings.
 It then rapidly starts to power [Google Search](https://blog.google/products/search/search-language-understanding-bert/) and [Bing Search](https://azure.microsoft.com/en-us/blog/bing-delivers-its-largest-improvement-in-search-experience-using-azure-gpus/).
 * [GPT-2](/illustrated-gpt2/) demonstrates the machine's ability to write as well as humans do.
 * First [T5](https://arxiv.org/abs/1910.10683), then [T0](https://huggingface.co/bigscience/T0pp) push the boundaries of transfer learning (training a model on one task, and then having it do well on other adjacent tasks) and posing a lot of different tasks as text-to-text tasks.